Freeriding in Arosa Lenzerheide

 Snow sports schools and guides

 We recommend that you join professionally guided tours.
 The trained guides will lead you safely to your destination!
-The snow sports schools in Arosa and in the Lenzerheide holiday region offer professionally guided freeride tours in addition to lessons.
-With the necessary theory and lots of practice, you will learn how to avoid an avalanche situation and how to proceed in an emergency.
+You will learn with the necessary theory and a lot of practice how to avoid an avalanche situation and what to do in an emergency.

 Mountain guides from the region